remarkjs/react-markdown/README.md

 * `inlineCode` - Inline code (`<code>`)
 * `code` - Block of code (`<pre><code>`)
 * `html` - HTML node (Best-effort rendering)
+* `virtualHtml` - When not using the HTML parser plugin, a cheap and dirty approach to supporting simple HTML elements without a complete parser.
+* `parsedHtml` - When using the HTML parser plugin, HTML parsed to a React element.

 Note: Disallowing a node will also prevent the rendering of any children of that node, unless the `unwrapDisallowed` option is set to `true`.
 E.g., disallowing a paragraph will not render its